Riverscapes/riverscapes-website-jekyll/About/Community/Events/2021/2021MonitoringSummit.md

 There are a plethora of Monitoring Protocols.
 On [MonitoringResources.org](https://www.monitoringresources.org/Resources/Program/Index) there are over 87 monitoring programs alone listed.

-From our participants in this summit, the following monitoring programs are worth noting:
+From our participants in this summit, the following monitoring programs are worth noting (please email me if you want yours listed):
 - [BLM AIM (Assessment, Inventory and Monitoring)](https://aim.landscapetoolbox.org/)
 - [CHaMP - Columbia Habitat Monitoring Program](https://www.champmonitoring.org/)
 -